 American Foul Brood – ( Bacillus Larvae )

-Bee-keeping for the production of honey and beeswax is one of the most ancient industries of which we have any record.
-It was carried out extensively in those parts of Asia, Africa, and Europe, bordering on the Eastern end of the Mediterranean Sea many hundreds of years before the Christian era, and was in a flourishing condition in Greece 600 years B.C., when Solon the great Athenian legislator, instituted laws regarding the keeping of bees.
+Bee-keeping for the production of honey and beeswax is one of the most ancient industries on record.
+It was carried out extensively in those parts of Asia, Africa, and Europe, bordering on the Eastern end of the Mediterranean Sea many hundreds of years before the Christian era, and was in a flourishing condition in Greece 600 years B.C., when Solon the great Athenian legislator instituted laws regarding the keeping of bees.

-The esteem in which the chief product of the honey – bee was held in those days may be judged by its name being used in combination with that of milk, the most universal of all foods, to form the Oriental metaphor denoting abundance – a land flowing with milk and honey.
+The esteem with which the chief product of the honey-bee was held in those days may be judged by its name being used in combination with that of milk, the most universal of all foods, to form the Oriental metaphor denoting abundance – a land flowing with milk and honey.

-In 1839 Miss Bumby, sister of an early missionary bought bees with her from England on the ship James.
-They were landed at Mangunga, Hokianga on March 13 on that year.
+In 1839 Miss Bumby, the sister of an early missionary, brought bees with her from England on the ship ‘James’.
+They were landed at Mangunga, Hokianga, on March 13 on that year.
 The first Italian bees were landed in Auckland in 1880, and in 1883 a variety of bees including Italian were landed – Swiss Alpine, Holylanders, Cyprian, and Carniolian all of which were successfully established.

 AFB is found in New Zealand, and can, and does cause considerable losses to the industry.